jirkadanek/activemq-dotnet/Apache.NMS.MQTT/trunk/README.txt

 Building With NAnt 0.91 see http://nant.sourceforge.net/
 =======================================================================

-NAnt version 0.86 91 newer is required to build Apache.NMS.ActiveMQ.
+NAnt version 0.86 91 newer is required to build Apache.NMS.MQTT.
 Version 0.90
 or newer is highly recommended.
 To build the code using NAnt, run: